mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                   description: Projection's name
                   type: string
                 source:
-                  description: Name of the System of Records
+                  description: Name of the System of Record
                   type: string
                 primaryKeys:
                   description: Array of the primary key field names